 Fixing recreation infrastructure isn't just critical to boaters, it's critical to the U.S. economy

-Getting boaters out on the water is essential to the recreational boating industry’s success and doing so requires modern infrastructure.
+Getting boaters out on the water is essential to the recreational boating industry’s success and doing so requires adequate, modernized, and climate resilient infrastructure.

-- Prioritize restoration and resiliency projects, such as modernizing boating infrastructure and access projects, and enacting the Providing Resources for Emergency Preparedness and Resilient Enterprises (PREPARE) Act
+- Support private sector investments in resilient infrastructure through enacting the Providing Resources for Emergency Preparedness and Resilient Enterprises (PREPARE) Act.

-- Pass a major surface transportation bill to address critical recreation infrastructure needs, inclusive of the needs of the recreational boating industry including the development of climate resilient water infrastructure and coastlines
+- Reauthorize the Water Resources Development Act (WRDA) to address critical recreation infrastructure needs, inclusive of the needs of the recreational boating industry including the development of climate resilient water infrastructure and coastlines.

-- Establish incentives and resources to support the development and deployment of electric, solar, and hydrogen fuel cell powered recreation products
+- Establish incentives and resources for charging infrastructure to support the deployment of boats powered by next generation fuels and technologies.

 [645.2 Kb] One-pager outlining the Fueling America’s Security and Transportation with Electricity Act of 2021 (FAST Electricity Act), which incentivizes the development and use of zero emission transportation options, including recreational boats.

 One Pager | Supporting Small Business Through Passage of the PREPARE Act